Darien Civic Engagement Project

 Experience Politics

-In conjunction with their coursework, Darien students will apply their course learning to real world practice by assisting with the implementation of RU Ready Civics Fairs and Young Leaders Conference for area high school and middle school students
+In conjunction with their coursework, Darien students will apply their course learning to real world practice by assisting with the implementation of in-person voter registration and voter mobilization events on the Rutgers University–New Brunswick campus.

 Students may count TWO 1.5 credit classes toward the elective requirement of the political science major or minor.
 For the major, 250 and 251, or 250 and 253 (Topics in Political Science) can combine to satisfy one of the requirements in R7.
 Alternatively they can combine to satisfy one course requirement for the minor.

-Special Note: All enrolled students must facilitate two in-person RU Ready Civics Fairs and/or Young Leaders Conferences during the semester.
-Students must pass background checks and fingerprinting before the start of the spring semester.
-All participations must enroll in Special Topics in Political Science 790:251 to participate in the program.
+Special Note: All enrolled students must facilitate at least two in-person voter registration and mobilization events during the semester.
+All participants must enroll in Special Topics in Political Science 790:250 to participate in the program.

 Benefits

-• Assisting with RU Ready, specifically in facilitating RU Ready Civics Fairs and Young Leaders Conferences
+• Assisting with RU Voting, specifically in facilitating voter registration and voter mobilization drives

 • Develop leadership & presentation skills